 Dear Ladies and Gentlemen

-And now, Ladies and Gentlemen, please keep on sharing your thoughts and ideas with me.
-Please feel encouraged to do so but please don’t forget (instead of hitting the reply button) to send your messages to:
+As always, I encourage you to send me your feedback and/or questions but please don’t forget (instead of hitting the reply button) to send your messages to:

 Yours truly,